Artyom17/layers/README.md

 To address this performance issue, I think to introduce an XRLayerFramebufferImage, that will create a framebuffer with multisampling support.

 ### Modify XRWebGLLayer
 Having XRLayerImage concept introduced, shouldn't we modify XRWebGLLayer to use it instead of explicit reference to framebuffer or texture array (for the XRWebGLArrayLayer)?
+We could avoid introducing an extra XRWebGLArrayLayer type in this case.
 ```
 dictionary XRWebGLLayerInit {
   boolean antialias = true;